Written by Jessica Tripp, UTS Bachelor of Midwifery student

 A few weeks ago, I embarked on a journey along the Great Western Highway to Bathurst Base Hospital.
-Having only ever been at Hornsby Hospital during my Bachelor of Midwifery, I was overwhelmed with both excitement and anxiety around what was awaiting me.
+Having only ever been at Hornsby Hospital during my degree, I was overwhelmed with both excitement and anxiety around what was awaiting me.

 Luckily, I was able to stay with my sister, who provided me with comfort food and advice, as she had also been placed at the same hospital as a medical student.